- The investment team works collegiately and is well resourced, experienced and aligned with investors

 Where the manager feels there’s room for improvement amongst the companies he invests in, he’ll engage with them.
 Ure recently engaged with the pizza delivery business Domino’s with the aim to improve the incentivisation structures for its new leadership team and better align their interests with those of shareholders.
 Troy also led a collaborative engagement with other investors in relation to the company’s impact on deforestation and biodiversity.

 The fund’s annual ongoing charge is 0.87%.
 This is a little higher than other equity income funds on the Wealth Shortlist and investors should be mindful this sets a higher hurdle for the manager to deliver positive returns.
 The HL annual platform charge of 0.45% also applies.

 Please note the fund takes charges from capital, which could boost the income, but reduces the potential for capital growth.

-Since launch in January 2016, the fund’s risen 38.7%*, which is an attractive return over this time.
-This is slightly behind the 42.6% return of the broader UK stock market, as measured by the FTSE All-Share, though.
-This is in line with what we’d expect, given the team’s approach.
-Their relatively defensive style means the fund has tended to hold up well when stock markets fall sharply but lag a rapidly rising stock market.
-Stock markets have generally performed strongly since the fund’s launch, so it hasn’t quite kept pace.
+Since launch in January 2016, the fund’s risen 43.18%*, underperforming the broader UK stock market by 13.58%.
+This is in line with what we’d expect though, given the manager’s approach.
+His relatively defensive style means the fund has tended to hold up well when stock markets fall sharply but lag a rapidly rising stock market.
+Stock markets have generally performed strongly since the fund’s launch, so it hasn’t kept pace.
 Past performance isn’t a guide to future returns.

 |Annual percentage growth|